techjay-c/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 Dentists and 1000 Patients without any major performance issues.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. Should not use more than 2GB of RAM
+5. Jar file size should not exceed 150MB

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **CLI**: command line interface
+* **GUI**: graphical user interface, a visual way of interacting with a computer program
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **PlantUML**: A tool which is used to create diagrams
+* **API**: Application Programming Interface

 --------------------------------------------------------------------------------------------------------------------